rock-n-code/amiibo-service/Catalogs/AmiiboService.docc/Library.md

 ## Overview

-The `AmiiboService` library is a Swift Package Manager package dependency aims at allowing the developer to interact with the [Amiibo API](https://www.amiiboapi.com) online service seamlessly, by not only providing the *service* tye but also any possible *clients*, *models*, *filters* and *errors* type that might be needed.
+The `AmiiboService` library is a Swift Package Manager package dependency aims at allowing the developer to interact with the [Amiibo API](https://www.amiiboapi.com) backend service seamlessly, by not only providing the *service* type but also any possible *clients*, *models*, *filters* and *errors* types that might be needed during implementation.

 ## Design

-Although it could have been possible to generate a one-to-one RESTful client based on the Open API specification document that describe the available endpoints at the backend, it was decided to design a ``AmiiboService`` service that removes the complexities of the backend service's API design, and provides the developer with a simple interface, and a seamless experience.
+Although it could have been possible to generate a one-to-one RESTful client based on the Open API specification document that describe the available endpoints of the backend service, it was decided to design a `AmiiboService` service type that removes the complexities of the API design imposed by the backend service, and provides the developer with a simple interface, and a seamless experience.

-## Instalation
+## Installation

 To use the `AmiiboService` library with your package, then add it as a dependency in the `Package.swift` file: